rust-lang/cargo/src/doc/src/reference/unstable.md

 Automatic deletion happens on commands that are already doing a significant amount of work, such as all of the build commands (`cargo build`, `cargo test`, `cargo check`, etc.), and `cargo fetch`.
+The deletion happens just after resolution and packages have been downloaded.
-Automatic deletion is only done once per day.
+Automatic deletion is only done once per day (see `gc.auto.frequency` to configure).
-Automatic deletion is disabled if cargo is offline such as with `--offline` or `--frozen` to avoid deleting files that may need to be used if you are offline for a long period of time.
+Automatic deletion is disabled if cargo is offline such as with `--offline` or `--frozen` to avoid deleting artifacts that may need to be used if you are offline for a long period of time.

 #### Automatic gc configuration